antrea-io/antrea/docs/windows.md

   with management tools.
   * Install [Docker](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server).

-Note: We provide an easy way to install OVS on windows tutorial, so you can proceed with the directions below even in case its not installed yet.
+Note: We provide an easy way to install OVS on windows tutorial, so you can proceed with the directions below (if it's not already installed).

 * Installation of [OVS](http://docs.openvswitch.org/en/latest/intro/install/windows/), configured as a Windows service.
   * The kernel driver of OVS should be [signed by Windows Hardware Dev Center](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/driver-signing).